QualiSystems/Microsoft-Azure-Cloud-Provider-Shell-2G/README.md

 CloudShell Cloud Providers shells provide L2 or L3 connectivity between resources and/or Apps.

 ### Microsoft Azure Cloud Provider Shell 2G
 Microsoft Azure Cloud Provider Shell 2G provides you with apps deployment and management capabilities.
+These include:
+* Python 3.7 support
+* Deployment of Azure Apps to predefined subnets in the Sandbox VNet
+* Deploying from Azure image galleries
+* Option to set custom tags on Azure resources created as part of CloudShell sandboxes

+For details, see the [Add an Azure Cloud Provider Resource](https://help.quali.com/Online%20Help/0.0/Portal/Content/Admn/Azure-Cld-Prvdr-Rsc.htm) CloudShell Help article.

 For more information on the device, see the vendor's official product documentation.